maxtaco/tamejs/README.md

 ### Pipeliner.defer (...args)

-Create a new `defer`al for this pipeline, and pass it to whatever function is doing the actually work.
-When the work completes, it will update the accounting in the pipeliner class, so that queued actions can now proceed.
+Create a new `defer`al for this pipeline, and pass it to whatever function is doing the actual work.
+When the work completes, fulfill this `defer`al --- that will update the accounting in the pipeliner class, allowing queued actions to proceed.

 ### Pipeliner.flush (c)